SimonGlomb/MaHeuProject/README.md

     matplotlib
     re
 # Repository structure
+The *outdated*-directory contains files from the development process that are no longer in use.
+The *SLURM*-directory contains (sketches) of our slurm scripts.
 The *data*-directory contains the provided test instances, the algorithms are implemented in seperate files in the *algorithms* directory.
 The files *preprocessing.py, parse_txt.py, utility.py* and *evaluation.py* contain auxiliary functions to read and process the data from the provided instance files and analyze the outputs of the algorithms.
 With *testscript.py* you can execute an algorithm on a selected inputfile.
 The results from this are stored in the *results*-directory.
 The *study_results*-directory contains the data derived during our computational study.
 # Running algorithms
 In order to execute one of the algorithms on a specific instance, run:
 `testscript.py [-h] [-i INPUT] [-a {greedy,local_search,advanced_local_search}] [-r REPETITIONS]`